YOYOisNO1/VIS/README.md

 ```

 ## KD Results
-To facilitate researchers to reproduce our experiments, we provide solution results for the model search space.:
+To facilitate researchers in reproducing our experiments, we provide solution results for the model search space.:

 ```
 3MB:{'attention_heads': 8, 'hidden_dim': 96, 'intermediate_size': 64, 'n_layers': 12, 'vocab_size': 1000}